Miller Links

 Inge Morath photograph taken during the shooting of The Misfits

 • A great media presentation now available on YouTube, by Stefani Koorey, titled “Because it is my name!”
 Arthur Miller’s Moral Imperative, The Crucible and Miller’s HUAC Testimony,” that discusses The Crucible, and Miller’s involvement at the time with both HUAC and Marilyn Monroe.
 Great background for discussion of the play.
+Here is also a link to an excerpt from the exchange with HUAC from 21 June 1956, provided by PBS.

 • The Miller Archives at the Harry Ransom Center in Austin, Texas.
 Contact Cline Curator of Theatre and Performing Arts Eric Joseph Colleary ecolleary@utexas.edu with any questions or for more information.
 Miller began placing his papers at the Harry Ransom Center in the early 1960s.
 Over the years, he placed additional material on deposit, they bought additional papers that were still held by the Miller family after his death.
 They spent two-years cataloging this 200+ box collection.
 A fully indexed finding aid is on the website: https://norman.hrc.utexas.edu/fasearch/, and most of the collection is open for research (some personal writings will not be accessible until 2029).
 The Center welcomes scholars and artists interested in Miller’s work.
 No advance application is necessary, and no appointment will be needed to access the papers.
 To assist in travel to the Ransom Center in Austin, Texas, they even offer a number of research fellowships.
 Applications for the each cycle of fellowships is usually available each August https://www.hrc.utexas.edu/fellowships/.
 The Center sees the Miller archive as central to its collection as this graph they developed shows: